sevenecks/lambda-moo-programming/README.md

 * [Local Editing](code/LocalEditing.md) (Edit in a pop up window with @edit using Dome-Client web client)

 ### Web Client
-I've mentioned [https://github.com/JavaChilly/dome-client.js](Dome Client) in the updated MOO Programming Guide.
+I've mentioned [Dome Client](https://github.com/JavaChilly/dome-client.js) in the updated MOO Programming Guide.
 It's a web based MOO client that uses NodeJS and web sockets.
 It works great, connecting to most LambdaMOO servers.
 You can run your own.

 #### Public Web Client
 Sindome offers a [public web client](http://pubclient.sindome.org/) that can connect to whatever LambdaMOO server you want: http://pubclient.sindome.org/